FOR LEADERS OF CRITICAL PATHWAYS

 Before the next commitment is made, establish whether it can work.

-Request a confidential briefing Discuss whether your system warrants formal assessment.
+Request a confidential briefing Discuss whether an assessment can help your system.

 Evidence and sources